magepeopleteam/service-booking-manager/readme.txt

 ➡ Multilingual Translation Support
 ➡ Available Short Code for Booking Section.
 ➡ Manage Category, Sub-category, Quantity, Prices and Images.
-➡ Booking Extra Service with Price & Quantity Management.
+➡ Booking Extra Service with Price and quantity Management.
 ➡ Works with Any Standards Compliant WordPress Theme.
 ➡ WooCommerce Support, You can Sell products and Booking services Separately.
 There is no mixing with Event with the WooCommerce Products.